Face washing

-Face washing, also known as facial cleanliness or face cleansing, is a form of washing in order remove dirt, germs, oil, debris, and any unwanted materials on the face, possibly with the use of soap or cleansing agent and water.
+Face washing, also known as facial cleanliness or face cleansing, is a form of washing in order to remove dirt, germs, oil, debris, and any unwanted materials on the face, possibly with the use of soap or cleansing agent and water.
 These dirt or unwanted substances from cosmetic products and the environment are hardly soluble in water.
 The addition of face cleansing products in daily face washing can help effectively eliminate undesirable materials by breaking them down into smaller particles.

-A man preparing a bucket of water to wash his face in the trenches in World War I.

 The practice of face washing originates from ancient times and possesses cultural significance.
 Its purpose then experiences changes and adaptations to societal developments.
 In humans, 4 main skin types were identified by Helena Rubinstein in the 1900s, and a variety of face washing products started to arise respective to the needs of each skin type.
 A person's skincare routine can employ different face washing products and techniques according to their needs.
 When face washing is not done well, or with unsuitable products used, possible risks can arise and affect the condition of the skin instead.
 Appropriate techniques can be applied to minimise any harm brought to the facial skin during face washing.